openenclave/openenclave/tcps/README.md

 * TCPS-SDK\Inc\optee
 * TCPS-SDK\Inc\optee\Untrusted

-## TCPS-SDK Library APIs
+## TCPS Library APIs

-The TCPS SDK library provides support for a number of APIs that are not available in SGX and/or OP-TEE.
+The TCPS library provides support for a number of APIs that are not available in SGX and/or OP-TEE.
 For APIs that would normally be in some standard C header (e.g., "stdio.h"), the convention is that instead of including *token*.h, one would include (instead or in addition to the